ceccarellilab/scEPI-Immune/snRNA+snATAC/README.md

 ### `02-SCENICplus_pyciTopic.py`
 - Creates a pycisTopic object from a peak-by-cell count matrix and associated annotations/metadata.
-- Runs MALLET LDA topic modeling across multiple topic numbers, selects the optimal model, and stores it in the cisTopic object.
+- Topic modeling across multiple topic numbers, selects the optimal model, and stores it in the cisTopic object.
 - Binarizes topics and identifies candidate enhancer regions and differentially accessible regions (DARs) by meta-program.
 - Exports topic/DAR region sets as BED files for downstream SCENIC+ regulatory network inference.